-- (a) change the name of the Corporation or a Subsidiary; add, change or remove any restriction on the business of the Corporation or a Subsidiary; create new classes of shares; or in any other manner amend its articles of incorporation or make, amend or repeal any by-law; - (b) amalgamate with any other corporation(s), other than amalgamations that may, under the OBCA, be approved by a resolution of directors; - take or institute proceedings for any winding up, arrangement, or dissolution of the Corporation or a Subsidiary; - (d) apply to continue as a corporation under the laws of another jurisdiction;
+- 9.1.1.
+Change the name of the Corporation or a Subsidiary; add, change or remove any restriction on the business of the Corporation or a Subsidiary; create new classes of shares; or in any other matter amend its articles of incorporation or make, amend or repeal any by-law; - 9.1.2.
+Amalgamate with any other corporation(s), other than amalgamations that may under the OBCA, be approved by a resolution of directors; - 9.1.3.
+Take or institute proceedings for any winding up, arrangement, or dissolution of the Corporation or a Subsidiary; - 9.1.4.
+Apply to continue as a corporation under the laws of another jurisdiction;